rawify/Complex.js/README.md

 ---
 Calculates the angle of the complex number

-Complex sin()
----
-Calculates the sine of the complex number

-Complex cos()
----
-Calculates the cosine of the complex number

-Complex tan()
----
-Calculates the tangent of the complex number

-Complex sinh()
----
-Calculates the hyperbolic sine of the complex number

-Complex cosh()
----
-Calculates the hyperbolic cosine of the complex number

-Complex tanh()
----
-Calculates the hyperbolic tangent of the complex number

-Complex asin()
----
-Calculates the arcus sine of the complex number

-Complex acos()
----
-Calculates the arcus cosine of the complex number

-Complex atan()
----
-Calculates the arcus tangent of the complex number

 Complex inverse()
 ---
 Calculates the multiplicative inverse of the complex number (1 / z)